suzanbaert/BlogFiles/content/post/2017-12-01-any-joke-s-left-in-belgium.md

       data_b <- bind_rows(data_b, read_excelsheet(file_boys, i))
     }

-<br><br> Nearly there.
+<br>Nearly there.
 I combined the girls and boys data, and did some
 touching up by changing column names and changing their order.

     #Combine girls and boys in 1 database